-No Scottish Pollutant Release Inventory (SPRI) sites (which record air pollutant releases), are located within 10km of the scheme (Scotland's Environment).
+No Scottish Pollutant Release Inventory (SPRI) sites (which records air pollutant releases) are located within 10km of the scheme (Scotland's Environment).

-Baseline air quality is likely influenced by traffic along the trunk road, especially during tourist season.
+Baseline air quality is likely influenced by traffic along the trunk road.

-The average annual daily flow (AADF) of traffic in 2024 on the A82 carriageway within the scheme extent (as provided by Transport Scotland), was recorded as 4,694 vehicles, of which 8% were heavy goods vehicles (HGVs).
+The average annual daily flow (AADF) of traffic in 2024 on the A830 carriageway as provided by Transport Scotland, was recorded as 9,352 vehicles, of which 6.8% were heavy goods vehicles (HGVs).